 Section 3-2103.
-Art in Public Places Fund Requirements, Waivers Alternative Options, and Exemptions.
+Art in Public Places Fund Requirements, Waivers, and Exemptions.

 - A. Fund Requirements.
-Two funds will be established for the Art in Public Places Program (each a "Fund" and collectively "Funds").
+There is hereby Two funds will be established for the Art in Public Places Program (each a "Fund" and collectively "Funds").
 The first fund will be entitled Historic Public Art Fund and will be funded through payments from budgets of one percent (1%) of Municipal Construction Projects.
-The second fund will be entitled Art Acquisition Fund and will be funded through Art in Public Places Fees as well as one-half percent (1⁄2%) of Municipal Construction Projects.
-Each of these funds will be interest bearing and revolving and may only be used for the purposes outlined in the Guidelines.
+The second fund will be entitled an Art Acquisition Fund and will be funded through Art in Public Places Fees as well as one and one-half percent (11/2%) of Municipal Construction Projects.
+Each of these This funds will be interest bearing and revolving and may only be used for the purposes outlined in the Guidelines.
 Persons or entities other than those required to make payments to the Funds pursuant to this Ordinance may make a voluntary donation to either of the Funds by specifying that the use of such donation shall be deposited in the expressly identified Fund. - 1.
 Historic Public Art Fund.
 One percent (1.0%) of the Aggregate Project Value for City of Coral Gables Municipal Construction Projects shall be transferred to an account entitled Historic Public Art Fund which will be used for the restoration, Extraordinary and Ordinary Maintenance and acquisition of Historic Public Art.
 Application of this Fund shall be approved by the City Commission with recommendations from the Historic Preservation Board and the Historical Resources Department. - 2.
 Art Acquisition Fund.
-The Developer of any Non-Municipal Construction Project with an Aggregate Project Value of one million dollars (\$1,000,000.00) or more and not exempted as provided in subsection C below, shall contribute One Two percent (12.0%) of the Aggregate Project Value to the Art Acquisition Fund established by the City.
-It is provided, however, that a Developer of any Non-municipal construction project may opt to contribute to the purchase of parks and open spaces.
-In this case, the contribution shall be reduced from two percent (2%) of the Aggregate Project Value to one and one-half percent (11⁄2%) with one percent (1%) to the Art Acquisition Fund and one-half percent (1⁄2%) going to the purchase of parks and open spaces.
-In addition, one-half percent (1⁄2%) of Municipal Construction Projects that fall under the Miami-Dade County Code provisions described in Section 3-2002, shall be deposited in the Art Acquisition Fund.
-A Developer may seek a waiver an alternative option of the requirement of this Section A-2 as provided in subsection B below.
+The Developer of any Non-Municipal Construction Project with an Aggregate Project Value of one million dollars (\$1,000,000.00) or more and not exempted as provided in subsection C below, shall contribute One percent (1.0%) of the Aggregate Project Value to the Art Acquisition Fund established by the City.
+In addition, one half percent (1⁄2%) of Municipal Construction Projects that fall under the Miami Dade County Code provisions described in Section 3-2102, shall be deposited in the Art Acquisition Fund.
+A Developer may seek a waiver of the requirement of this Section A-2 as provided in subsection B below.
 Application of this Fund shall be in accordance with the Guidelines and Master Art Plan.